UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/Pre-requisite-software.md

 # Pre-requisite Software

+For this course, you can work on a PC or Mac.
 There are some essetial software applictions needed for this course.
+I am not aware of techniques to develop Xamarin.Forms on Linux.

 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)
 * [git version control](https://git-scm.com/downloads)
-* On a Mac, you need to install and run [Xcode]()
+* On a Mac, you need to install and run [Xcode](https://apps.apple.com/gb/app/xcode/id497799835?mt=12)

 Reccomended are:
  *[GitHub desktop client](https://desktop.github.com/)

-For this course, you can work on a PC or Mac.
+## MacOS

+## Windows